Paul Batalden and Frank Davidoff of the Dartmouth Institute describe quality improvement as:

 Both intended and unintended consequences are designed into our systems; therefore, in order to change the results we must change the system.

-Quality improvement enables us to design processes and systems that make it easy to do the right things, and therefore harder to do the wrong things.
+Quality improvement enables us to design processes and systems that make it easy to do the right things and, therefore, harder to do the wrong things.

 Reducing errors and improving patient safety are just a couple of reasons why we should do QI.
-There are countless examples of successful quality improvement initiatives that are focussed on improving efficiency and improving patient care and experience.
+There are countless examples of successful quality improvement initiatives that are focused on improving efficiency and improving patient care and experience.